 The Long Tail Of Gratitude

-Early last December, I attended a holiday luncheon where each guest was asked to consider the question, “What is your hope for the 2016?”
+Early last December, I attended a holiday luncheon where each guest was asked to consider the question, “What is your hope for the new year?”

 The comments of this group of strong, influential women were without exception others-focused and community minded.
-When my turn came, I expressed gratitude for my mother and the hope for continued meaningful conversations in 2016.
+When my turn came, I expressed gratitude for my mother and the hope for continued meaningful time and conversations with her.

 Two women in the group were leaders with the Center for Practical Bioethics.
 The Center delves into the complex ethical issues relating to end of life topics.